riomunas/unit-test/readme.md

 test is not a unit-test if
 - talk to database
 - communicates over the network
-- touche the file system
+- touch the file system
 - can't run the same time as other test
 - need special configuration to run